Security requirements for using Partner Center or Partner Center APIs

 We strongly recommend that partners implement the Secure Application Model for integrating with a Microsoft API, such as Azure Resource Manager or Microsoft Graph, or when leveraging automation such as PowerShell using user credentials, to avoid any disruption when MFA is enforced.

-These security requirements will help protect your infrastructure and safeguard your customers' data from potential security risks such as identify theft or other fraud incidents.
+These security requirements help protect your infrastructure and safeguard your customers' data from potential security risks such as identify theft or other fraud incidents.

-Additional security requirements
+Other security requirements

-Customers trust you, as their partner, to provide value-added services.
-It's imperative that you take all security measures to protect the customer’s trust and, subsequently, your reputation as a partner.
 Microsoft continues to add enforcement measures so that all the partners are required to adhere to and prioritize the security of their customers.
 These security requirements help protect your infrastructure and safeguard your customers' data from potential security risks, such as identify theft or other fraud incidents.

 The partner is responsible for ensuring they're adopting the principles of zero trust, specifically the following.